 No religious affiliation is necessary to enter.
-The Academy is not religiously affiliated, but does pursue a linguistic philosophy that is harmonious with traditional religion and morality.
+The Academy is not religiously affiliated, but does pursue an artistic philosophy that is harmonious with traditional religion and morality.

 Send submissions to firstname.lastname@example.org.
 Type CONTEST in the subject line.
 In your email, please indicate which age group you want to be considered in.
 You may enter according to your age, or according to your grade/grade-equivalent.

-In your submission email, please include a transaction number from your entry fee and label it "ENTRY TRANSACT FEE:" and indicate FAMILY or INDIVIDUAL entry fee.
+In your submission email, please include a transaction number from your entry fee and label it "ENTRY TRANSACT FEE:" and indicate FAMILY or CLASS or INDIVIDUAL entry fee.
 You may pay your entry fee by going to PayPal or Google Pay, and using the email address: email@example.com.
 In your submission email, be sure to indicate which financial service you have used.
 If you need to use a different method, contact us and we will set something up for you.

 Please include your submission in an attachment created by a recognized word-processing application.
 Formatting and font should be neat and legible.
-We prefer single-spaced.
-The word-count limit is 8,000 words for high-school and up, and 4,000 words for younger age categories.
+We prefer single-spaced manuscripts.
+The word-count upper limit is 8,000 words for high-school and older, and 4,000 words for younger age categories.
 Do not include your name in the attachment file.
 Instead, indicate a made-up 8-digit code in your email, labeling it "ID CODE:" and type that same 8-digit code at the top of your submission document.
 The first number of your made-up 8-digit ID code should be your age category number (options include numbers 1-7; see list above.)

-No one on staff at Acad Lit or Vulgaris Media LLC, or their family or relatives, may enter.
+No one on staff at Acad Lit or Vulgaris Media LLC, or their immediate family, may enter.

 Read some of the pages on this website to get an idea of what we are about and what kind of writing we like.

 Avoid common story lines.
-The conversion of a formerly pro-choice person; or a story about what an aborted baby's life would have been, are common story lines.
+The conversion of a formerly pro-choice person; or a story about what an aborted baby's life would have been had it lived, are common story lines.

 If you are submitting poetry, please make sure your poem includes at least one musical element.
 These include Rhyme, Alliteration (think Beowulf), Meter, Rhythm, Syllable-Counted Lines, Repeating Lines/Words, and Matching the words of your poem to the melody or percussion line of a piece of music.
-(Hint: the judges love classical, folk, and liturgical music.)
 In your entry email, please indicate which musical element(s) you have attempted.